Cloud-Architekt/cloud-architekt.github.io/_drafts/2021-08-10-aadops-conditional-access.md

 categories: [ Azure, Security, AzureAD ]
 tags: [security, azuread, azure]
 image: assets/images/aadops.jpg
-description: "*ADOps is a study project which sets out to demonstrate how "operationalization" of Azure AD in Azure DevOps could look like.
-In this blog post, we will have a scope on the scenario to build automation and lifecycle management of Conditional Access - as our Zero Trust policy.
-Furthermore, I like to share my security aspects and solution approaches from my lab implementation.*"
+description: "AADOps is a personal study and research project which sets out to demonstrate how "operationalization" of Azure AD in Azure DevOps could look like.
+In this blog post, I've set the scope on the scenario to build automation and lifecycle management of Conditional Access - as Zero Trust policy.
+Furthermore, I like to share security aspects and solution approaches from my lab implementation."
 featured: false
 hidden: true
 ---